01 of 05

 Protein skimmers are often a good choice for keeping your saltwater aquarium clean.
 Besides primary biological filtration, foam fractionating (better known as protein skimming) is the most important aspect of any healthy marine system.

-The question, however, is how do protein skimmers work?
 In general, all skimmers work in the same way, but there are different designs that have developed over the years.
 These include co-current, counter-current, venturi-style, and ETS skimmers.
 Each works in a slightly different manner.

 It's also important to understand that different manufacturers put their own twist on the basic design.
 While your choices in a skimmer are vast, it remains important to understand their basic function.